 In February of 2013, the office of the Ombudsman was contacted by citizens and representatives of the Nashwaak Watershed Association.
 They had concerns about the Department of Environment’s management of the provincial Water Classification Program, in particular, they were troubled by the fact that no watercourse had been classified under the Water Classification Regulation 2002-13, The regulation was enacted well over a dedicate ago and although numerous organization’s had applied for classification none were ever granted.

-NB Ombudsman Takes on Expanded Mandate
+NB Ombud Takes on Expanded Mandate

 June 1st, 2014

-On June 1st, 2014, New Brunswick Ombudsman’s statutory mandate was officially expanded to include oversight over Nursing homes, Special care homes, Home support services as well as accredited community placement resources that are provided by the Department of Social Development or provided under a contract for social services entered with the latter to persons who are 65 years of age or over or to adults who have a physical and mental disability.
+On June 1st, 2014, New Brunswick Ombud’s statutory mandate was officially expanded to include oversight over Nursing homes, Special care homes, Home support services as well as accredited community placement resources that are provided by the Department of Social Development or provided under a contract for social services entered with the latter to persons who are 65 years of age or over or to adults who have a physical and mental disability.